New-Elysium/granian/README.md

 Granian supports WebSocket connections on HTTP/1.1 for ASGI and RSGI applications (they're not available on WSGI or HTTP/2).
 WebSocket handling is enabled by default and can be turned off with `--no-ws`.

-Granian can additionally send WebSocket keepalive frames by sending periodic WebSocket Ping frames, closing connections whose peer does not answer with a matching Pong.
+Granian can additionally send periodic WebSocket Ping frames to connected clients, closing the connection when a client does not answer with a matching Pong.
 This is useful to detect dead/zombie connections and to prevent intermediary proxies from dropping idle sockets.
 Two settings control this behaviour:

 - `--ws-ping-interval`: the number of seconds between Ping frames.
 A value of `0` – or leaving the default `None` – disables server-initiated pings entirely.
 - `--ws-ping-timeout`: the number of seconds to wait for a Pong response before closing the connection with close code `1011` and reason `keepalive ping timeout`.
 A value of `0` (or `None`) keeps sending pings without ever timing out.